comp129/comp55/docs/labs/4-ACM.md

   Another thing to know is that in Java,
   **0, 0** is the upper left-hand corner of the screen, rather than the lower left-hand corner.

-    ### Shown by the picture below is a visual example of coordinates of the Label:
+  ### Shown by the picture below is a visual example of coordinates of the Label

     ![graphics coordinates explained](lab4media/media/image2.png)